PROBE AS POLICE CLASH OVER GAYS

 Codie Stott, 14, was arrested after refusing to take part in a science tutorial with five students at Harrop Fold High School because she claimed they didn’t speak English.

-After questioning by police she was released without charge but the school say they are
+After questioning by police she was released without charge but the school say they are still investigating the matter internally.

 Her furious mother Nicola, 37, of Grosvenor Drive, Walkden has defended her daughter’s stance.